abilian/lab.abilian.com/docs/Tech/Security/WAF.md

 - https://github.com/libinjection/libinjection ("SQL / SQLI tokenizer parser analyzer")
 - https://github.com/sysdig/wafer "Wafer is a simple but effective web application firewall (WAF) fuzzing tool.
 It is designed to be used as a standalone script, it uses various techniques build payloads which could potentially bypass a WAF."
+- https://github.com/bunkerity/bunkerweb "BunkerWeb is a next-generation and open-source Web Application Firewall (WAF)."
+Based on Nginx + mod_security code base.
+Uses Lua for the rules and Python for the Web app.

 ## Not open source